domfarolino/modular-javascript/05_Modules_With_Webpack/README.md

 ### TL;DR

-To get the example in this folder working, simply run `webpack-dev-server` in the terminal and open `index.html` in you're favorite web browser.
+To see an example of lazy-loaded (asynchronously loaded) content thanks to webpack run `../node_modules/webpack-dev-server/bin/webpack-dev-server.js` in the terminal and open `index.html` in you're favorite web browser.
 That's it!

 -------